irazasyed/laravel-gamp/README.md

 Open config file `config/gamp.php` and set the `tracking_id` with your Google Analytics tracking / web property ID.
 Refer the config file for other default configuration settings.

-This Package adds Laravel Support to [GA Measurement Protocol][1] PHP Library by [THE ICONIC](https://github.com/theiconic).
+This Package adds Laravel Support to [GA Measurement Protocol][link-lib] PHP Library by THE ICONIC.
 It's simply a wrapper around the library with default config for easier usage with Laravel.
-So all the methods listed [here][2] are available and will work seamlessly.
+So all the methods listed [here][link-docs] are available and will work seamlessly.

 ### Example Usage